Phil Simms: Post NFL career

-After his retirement as a player in 1994, Simms first joined ESPN then went on to join NBC's lead broadcast crew, teaming with Dick Enberg and Paul Maguire on that network's coverage of Super Bowl XXX and Super Bowl XXXII.
-Simms also announced Weightlifting at the 1996 Summer Olympics and served as a sideline reporter on the NBA on NBC for NBC Sports.
+After his retirement as a player in 1994, Simms first joined ESPN then went on to join NBC's lead broadcast crew, teaming with Dick Enberg and Paul Maguire on NBC's coverage of Super Bowl XXX and Super Bowl XXXII.
+Simms also announced weightlifting at the 1996 Summer Olympics and served as a sideline reporter on the NBA on NBC for NBC Sports.
 In 1998, he moved to CBS with the AFC package, teaming first with Greg Gumbel (through the end of the 2003 season) and later with Jim Nantz on the CBS's lead broadcast team.
-He also worked with Armen Keteyian, Bonnie Bernstein and Lesley Visser.
-Since 2009 he has been a host of Inside the NFL on Showtime (another CBS holding) with James Brown and Cris Collinsworth.
-In 2017 he was replaced by Tony Romo as a color commentator and joined the CBS pregame show The NFL Today.
+He also worked with Armen Keteyian, Bonnie Bernstein, Lesley Visser, and Tracy Wolfson.
+Since 2009, he has been a host of Inside the NFL on Showtime (another CBS holding) with James Brown and Cris Collinsworth.
+In 2017, he was replaced by Tony Romo as a color commentator and joined the CBS pregame show The NFL Today.
+He left CBS after his contract expired at the end of the 2023 season.
+Simms has also worked on Westwood One as an analyst for select games in 2024.
+Simms returned to NBC Sports as a college football analyst in 2025.

+Simms joined WFAN's Boomer and Gio as a weekly guest in 2024.

-Simms was part of the commentary team, along with his broadcast partner Jim Nantz, in the Madden NFL 13, 25, 15, and 16 video games.
+Simms was part of the commentary team along with Nantz in the Madden NFL 13, 25, 15, and 16 video games.

 Outside of football broadcasting, Simms co-hosted the Miss Universe 2002 pageant with actress and model Daisy Fuentes.
 He made an appearance as himself on the CBS soap opera As the World Turns in 2007, and in February 2010 made an appearance on The Price Is Right (with Nantz) to present a Super Bowl XLIV showcase.
 In the same month, he appeared as himself (again with Nantz) on the How I Met Your Mother episode "Rabbit or Duck".
 On November 13, 2014, Simms appeared uncredited on the episode "Just a Regular Irregular" of the CBS television series Elementary.
-Simms's cameo was as a consultant to Sherlock Holmes in the art of knife throwing.
+Simms' cameo was as a consultant to Sherlock Holmes in the art of knife throwing.
 Furthermore, Simms was forced to settle a debt with Holmes by loaning him a Super Bowl ring for the purpose of advancing the investigation.